Sql Server Integration Services (SSIS) 2016 Review

 Adding plug-ins such as BiXpress, Task Factory and DocXpress from Pragmatic Works are relatively inexpensive tools that do some really amazing things.
 BiXpress is a MUST for providing real-time and historical monitoring of ETL including tracking package parameter and local variable value changes both in real-time and historical.
 I highly recommend MelissaData Matchup for SSIS - you'll never see any other data quality tool as easy to use as that one which seamlessly integrates with SSIS.

-Many improvements are here with the latest version such as ability to deploy a single package within a project (a feature lost when going from 2008R2 to the new project deployment model in 2012).
+Many improvements are here such as ability to deploy a single package within a project (a feature lost when going from 2008R2 to the new project deployment model in 2012).
 Also new adapters such as Odata.

 Unlike any other ETL tool - if you learn Visual Studio, you gain familiarity with an entire toolset.
 Its navigation and project organization is common to all other .net development.
 Along with Visual Studio you get all the source control plug-ins inherent with the tool such as TFS (aka.
 TFVC in VSO which is cloud based and free!), and Git.